wdi-sg/fibonacci-numbers/README.md

 }
 ```

-ES6 allows default parameter values - would you use one here?

 ## Further - recursive algorithm

 Every algorithm can be implemented iteratively _and_ recursively.
 One approach may be more suitable than the other in most situations, but it's still feasible to implement both.